fortify-presales/IWA/README.md

 fortify-sca.bat
 ```

-This will produce a PDF report called `ring2park-web.pdf` in the root directory.
+This will produce a PDF report called `iwa.pdf` in the root directory.

 Carrying out a Fortify SCA scan (via Maven plugin)
 --------------------------------------------------